avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 data using an additive model.
 Thus, we can make forecasts using simple exponential smoothing.

-To make forecasts using simple exponential smoothing in R, we can use the "HoltWinters()" function in R. To use HoltWinters() for simple exponential smoothing, we need to set the parameters beta=FALSE and gamma=FALSE in the HoltWinters() function (the beta and gamma parameters are used for Holt's exponential smoothing, or
+To make forecasts using simple exponential smoothing in R, we can fit a simple exponential smoothing predictive model using the
+"HoltWinters()" function in R. To use HoltWinters() for simple exponential smoothing, we need to set the parameters beta=FALSE and gamma=FALSE in the HoltWinters() function (the beta and gamma parameters are used for Holt's exponential smoothing, or